River Tech Days

 Do parents stay with their child, or drop off?

 Either works.
-You're welcome to stay and watch — many parents want to see the classes firsthand — or drop your child off and pick up at 4 PM.
-If you stay, expect to meet other River Tech families and chat with our teachers.
+You're welcome to stay and watch, since many parents want to see the classes firsthand, or you can drop your child off and pick up at 4 PM.
+Class is in session, so parents who stay are asked to be silent observers.

 What grades is River Tech Days for?